overture-stack/SONG/docs/02-Reference/04-data-model-management.md

     ```

     :::info Building JSON Schemas
-    For a detailed guide on building JSON Schemas for Song see our [**administration guide on updating data models**](/guides/administration-guides/updating-the-data-model)
+    For a detailed guide on building JSON Schemas for Song see our [**administration guide on building Song schemas**](https://docs.overture.bio/use/administration/building-song-schemas)
     :::

 ## Schema Options